Introduction:

 - Developers can start the next phase only when the previous phase is entirely completed.

-What is the Agile development approach?
+What is the Agile Development Approach?

 The agile development approach is relatively new and highly popular among software developers.
 It was developed to address some rigid issues faced by developers with the Waterfall approach.